Prescriptive Scaling Reveals the Evolution of Language Model Capabilities: Acknowledgment

 \section{Acknowledgment}

+We thank Moritz Hardt for the discussion of evaluation and benchmarking, and the open-source community for realeasing artifacts through Huggingface.
 VS is partially supported by the Schmidt Sciences' Trustworthy AI Program award on AI Safety in the Inference-time Compute Paradigm; SK acknowledges the support from the National Science Foundation Grant under award IIS 2229881; HZ and SK acknowledge the Chan Zuckerberg Initiative Foundation for establishing the Kempner Institute for the Study of Natural and Artificial Intelligence.